Antiochus I of Commagene: Reign

-The Roman general Publius Ventidius Bassus marched towards Commagene to punish Antiochus for his desertion.
+The Roman general Publius Ventidius marched towards Commagene to punish Antiochus for his desertion.
 He laid siege to the capital Samosata, where Antiochus resided.
 Antiochus attempted to reach a compromise by offering 1,000 talents as reimbursement and a renewed alliance with the Romans.
-The Roman commander-in-chief Mark Antony declined the offer and had Ventidius' dismissed, with himself taking over the siege.
+The Roman commander-in-chief Mark Antony declined the offer and had Ventidius dismissed, himself taking over the siege.
 He was, however, unable to capture the capital, and instead resorted to accept Antiochus' new offer of 300 talents.
 The life of Antiochus becomes obscure after this; according to Cassius Dio, he was killed by the Parthian king Phraates IV, in c.
 31 BC.